You are probably thinking that any statement containing the words “simple ways to improve your baby’s sleep problems” is too good to be true.

 They will associate the prop and their parent with falling asleep.
 This is also true when you regularly pick your baby up at night.
 An association between waking, crying and being held will be formed.

 Babies cry for many reasons both during the day and night.
-It’s just part of being a baby.
+It’s just part of being a baby – they have no other means of communication.

 Does that mean a parent should run every time their baby cries?
 That is part of the great Baby Sleep Problems debate (which we aren’t going to try and solve here!)